 Memory Of A Free Festival (Bowie): from the 1969 Philips David Bowie.
 The 40th Anniversary Edition of Space Oddity additionally features an alternate mix that runs over two minutes longer (9'42" vs 7'09").
-A remix appeared on the 50th Anniversary Edition of Space Oddity.
-An electric version of the song was released in two parts (3'59" and 3'31") on a 1970 single (Mercury 6052 026), re-released on the Rykodisc/EMI and 40th Anniversary Editions of Space Oddity.
+A remix of the album version appeared on the 50th Anniversary Edition of Space Oddity.
+An electric version of the song was released in two parts (3'59" and 3'31") on a 1970 single (Mercury 6052 026).
 Part 1 on the Dutch single (also Mercury 6052 026) is a longer edit fading at 4'43".
 A US promo 7" (Mercury 73075) features edits of 3'17" and 2'20" respectively.
 Both parts of the single version were included on reissues of Space Oddity (Rykodisc/EMI and the 40th Anniversary Edition).
 The Width Of A Circle also contains both, plus a single-part 2020 Mix.
 With this song, Bowie closed his performance for the 1970 The Sunday Show (included on Bowie At The Beeb and The Width Of A Circle).
 Played in a medley on a limited number of gigs of the 1973 UK tour (Heaven Or Maybe Hell (Artie Fartie CD 001)); a performance of this song by the Mike Garson Band opened concerts of the 1974 Soul Tour (Infected With Soul Love (Savage Hippo SH 112)).

 Miracle Goodnight (Bowie): released as the third single from Black Tie White Noise (Arista/BMG 74321 16226 7).
 In advance of the album, Excerpts 1993 (Arista/BMG DB 001) with a 2'13" excerpt of 'Miracle Goodnight' was issued.
 A different 1'59" edit appeared on the 'Jump They Say' promo cassette (Savage SADJ 50039-4).
 The CD-single (Arista/BMG 74321 16226 2) contains the 12" 2 Chord Philly Mix and Maserati Blunted Dub, while the vinyl counterpart (Arista/BMG 74321 16226 1) additionally features the Blunted 2, Make Believe Mix and Dance Dub.
 The Make Believe Mix was reissued in 2003 on the Limited Edition 2CD+DVD of Black Tie White Noise.
 The 4'09" video clip is released on the Black Tie White Noise video and the Best Of Bowie DVD; the latter also includes a 4'29" remix as an 'easter egg'.